A Puglia photography journey: 87 photos that will inspire you to visit Puglia, Italy

 From Unawatuna and Mirissa down south to Arugam Bay and Trincomalee on the island’s untouched east coast, it’s merely impossible to go wrong in Sri Lanka.

-Sri Lanka is a tiny teardrop-shaped island in the midst of the Indian Ocean which despite its size, has no shortage of outstanding natural sceneries.
+Sri Lanka is a tiny teardrop-shaped island in the midst of the Indian Ocean, which, despite its size, has no shortage of outstanding natural scenery.

 Religion, colonial occupation and the production of tea have been the primary influences, while neighbouring India also played an essential role in the development of contemporary Sri Lanka.

-Sri Lanka’s culture is deeply influenced by its religion, which translates in ancient Buddhist cities, brightly coloured Hindu temples, artistic mosques and you will even encounter ornate Christian churches.
+Sri Lanka’s culture is deeply influenced by its religion, which translates into ancient Buddhist cities, brightly coloured Hindu temples, artistic mosques, and, you will even encounter ornate Christian churches.

 As mentioned above, Sri Lanka is extremely photogenic.
 If you want to make the most of your travel photography while exploring Sri Lanka, I’d recommend investing in some serious photography gear.